wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v2.9 =
-revamped settings panel, WordPress 3.5 compatiblity fixes - see http://www.mapsmarker.com/v2.9 for more details = v2.8.2 =
+revamped settings panel, new logo and design, WordPress 3.5 compatiblity fixes - see http://www.mapsmarker.com/v2.9 for more details
+= v2.8.2 =
 better integration of the TinyMCE button, bugfixes for KML and multisite blogs - see http://www.mapsmarker.com/v2.8.2 for more details
 = v2.8.1 =